 Substantially Identical Outfall(s) Why Outfalls are Expected to Discharge Substantially Identical Effluents 00В Outfall 00B is located immediately south of Outfall 00C and they both drain a very small portion of paved runway area.
 00D, 00I Outfalls 00D and 00I are located nearest to the airport area.
 Outfall 00D is located south of Outfall E and Outfall I is located upstream of Outfall E. Outfall E is a more effective monitoring location because Outfall I does not have a concentrated discharge point.
-Outfall 00D discharges the same drainage area as Outfall E. Outfall 00H is expected to produce stormwater discharge substantially identical to the effluent observed at Outfall 00G and 00J-00M.
-No industrial activities are conducted drainage area and the same residential and truck traffic i observed on the roadway.
+Outfall 00D discharges the same drainage area as Outfall E. 00F, 00G, 00J, 00K, 00L, 00M, 00N Outfall 00H is expected to produce stormwater discharge substantially identical to the effluent observed at Outfalls 00F-00G and 00J-00M.
+No industrial activities are conducted in this drainage area and the same residential and truck traffic is observed on the roadway.